Are you tired of working in a place where you feel your best is not good enough?

 Seek sources of inspiration who can help you get on this path you choose.
 Hang out with those with like minded visions.
 It won’t necessarily be easy.
 See distractions, hurdles, bumps for what they are, as hiccups and blips on the way.
 Don’t dwell on the past and where you’ve been or who you were.
 Let it go.
 Get excited.

-Become the artist of your life.
+Ultimately, encourage yourself to become the artist of your life.

 For more articles on achieving work life balance click here.